Libya profile - Leaders

 Voters chose a new parliament to replace the GNC in June 2014 - the Council of Representatives (CoR), which relocated to Tobruk.
 The former GNC, dominated by Islamists, reconvened shortly afterwards and selected its own prime minister, challenging the authority of the CoR at a time of fighting in which even the capital Tripoli changed hands.

-The United Nations began talks to reconcile the two factions in September.
+The United Nations began talks to reconcile the two factions in September, and announced an interim government in January 2016.